-40 CFR Part 60, Subpart Kb: Standards of Performance for Volatile Organic Liquid Storage Vessels (Including Petroleum Liquid Storage Vessels) for which Construction, Reconstruction, or Modification Commenced After July 23, 1984, and On or Before October 4, 2023.
+40 CFR Part 60, Subpart Kb: Standards of Performance for Volatile Organic Liquid Storage Vessels (Including Petroleum Liquid Storage Vessels) for which Construction, Reconstruction, or Modification Commenced After July 23, 1984.
 This rule applies to storage vessels with a capacity greater than or equal to 75 cubic meters (472 bbl).

-According to SIMCOE, all tanks storing volatile organic liquids at Tiffany 5 are less than 75 m (472 bbl or 19,813 gal).
+According to SIMCOE, all tanks storing volatile organic liquids at Tiffany 3 are less than 75 m (472 bbl or 19,813 gal).
 Therefore, Subpart Kb does not apply.